fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/daemonset.md

    helm uninstall agent
    ```

-2. Alternativey, if you have installed the Aperture Agent Custom Resource
+2. Alternatively, if you have installed the Aperture Agent Custom Resource
    separately, follow below steps:

    1. Delete the Aperture Agent Custom Resource: